praveen-kakashi/comet-cooling/README.md

 Extract the contents of zip file TraceBasedDTM-main.zip.
 Go to TraceBasedDTM-main/Traces_1.8_2.4_3.0_3.6/WorkArea_3.6 and find the various benchmark folders containing the traces.
 Modify them according to the architecture and copy them into oldarch folder in hotspot_tool and hotspot_tool3.

+The files cooling_2.5D_realtime_HMC and cooling_realtime_2.5D_realtime_HBM are the cpdes that implement our cooling strategy.